 The VRVis Research Center collaborates with AVL (www.avl.com) in order to provide visualization solutions for analysis of their CFD simulation results.
 Previously, AVL engineers used a series of several color-mapped slices to assess and visualize the results of their CFD simulations.
-Isosurfaces were used less commonly to assess certain 3D features that could not be investigated sufficiently with 2D slices.
-Recently, new solutions for the visualization of CFD simulation data have been introduced.
+Here, new solutions for the visualization of CFD simulation data have been introduced.
 This section reports on the application of these techniques in addition to the more traditional approaches.
 We describe: (a) the application of different visualization techniques to specific application cases, (b) advantages and disadvantages of what these techniques offer, and (c) a comparison which may apply to other application cases.
 We also to give recommendations on when to use specific techniques and in which application scenario.